sablier-labs/docs/README.md

 Contributing to the Sablier docs is a great way to get involved in the dev community and help other people along the way.

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Installation